-The antimicrobial therapy was escalated to meropenem 1 g per 12-h starting on day 3 for 3 days, and then followed by Piperacillin/Tazobactam from day 5 to 11 (Figure 2).
-40 mg of methylprednisolone was given intravenously daily for sepsis from day 3 to 4.
-And on day 3, she was also given 400 mL fresh frozen plasma (FFP) and 10 units concentrated PLT (3-4 × 1011) to correct the coagulopathy and to control the right peri-renal hemorrhage.
-At day 4, the PLT was 77 × 109/L; WBC 14.39 × 109/L; Hb 111 g/L. Another 200 mL FFP were given along with 20 mg methylprednisolone.
+The antimicrobial therapy was increased to 1 g meropenem every 12 h starting on day 3 for 3 days, followed by Piperacillin/Tazobactam from day 5 to 11 (Figure 2).
+A dose of 40 mg methylprednisolone daily was given intravenously for sepsis from day 3 to 4.
+On day 3, she was also given 400 mL fresh frozen plasma (commonly referred to as FFP) and ten units concentrated PLT (3-4 × 1011) to correct the coagulopathy and to control the right peri-renal hemorrhage.
+On day 4, the PLT was 77 × 109/L; WBC 14.39 × 109/L; Hb 111 g/L. Another 200 mL FFP was given along with 20 mg methylprednisolone.
 On day 5, her diarrhea had resolved.
-The serum creatinine had plateaued at 220 μmol/L; PLT, 98 × 109/L; LDH lowered to 952 U/L (Figure 2).
+The serum creatinine levels had plateaued at 220 μmol/L; PLT, 98 × 109/L; LDH lowered to 952 U/L (Figure 2).
 Serum complement 3 (C3) and C4, and immunoglobulins G, A and M were within normal ranges.
-Serum anti-nuclear antibody, anti-cardiolipin antibodies, lupus anticoagulant, anti-bata2 glycoprotein I, and extractable nuclear antigens were all normal or negative.
-Day 6, PLT was 127 × 109/L; WBC was 7.8 × 109/L. By day 11, serum LDH had decreased to 786 U/L and serum creatinine fell to 148.9 μmol/L (Figure 2).
+Serum anti-nuclear antibody, anti-cardiolipin antibodies, lupus anticoagulant, anti-beta 2 glycoprotein I, and extractable nuclear antigens were all normal or negative.
+On day 6, PLT was 127 × 109/L; WBC was 7.8 × 109/L. By day 11, serum LDH had decreased to 786 U/L and serum creatinine fell to 148.9 μmol/L (Figure 2).

 OUTCOME AND FOLLOW-UP

-The patient was feeling better and was discharged at day 11 after condition further stabilized.
-Three months later, her serum creatinine level at follow-up visit was 78 μmol/L.
+The patient was feeling better and was discharged on day 11 after her condition further stabilized.
+At her 3 mo follow-up visit, her serum creatinine level was 78 μmol/L.

 DISCUSSION

-This previously healthy woman presented with acute onset of abdominal cramping and diarrhea.
+This previously healthy woman presented with the acute onset of abdominal cramping and diarrhea.
 Physical examination at presentation revealed hypotension and mild epigastric tenderness.
 The initial presentation was thought to be related to acute gastroenteritis, systemic inflammation syndrome and hypovolemic shock.
-The subsequent development with worsening thrombocytopenia, schistocytes, elevated serum LDH, and acute kidney injury lent support to the diagnosis of HUS, but the presence of leukocytosis, coagulopathy, hypofibrinogenemia and spontaneous visceral bleeding indicated possible infection related-DIC.
+The subsequent development with worsening thrombocytopenia, schistocytes, elevated serum LDH, and acute kidney injury suggested a diagnosis of HUS, but the presence of leukocytosis, coagulopathy, hypofibrinogenemia and spontaneous visceral bleeding indicated possible infection related-DIC.
 Differentiation between these diseases is crucial for proper clinical management.

 Schistocyte

-Schistocyte may be induced by mechanical fragmentation of RBC when passing through strictured microvasculature.
+Schistocyte may be induced by mechanical fragmentation of RBCs when passing through strictured microvasculature.
 The Mayo Clinic issued a consensus statement that the “mere presence of schistocytes is adequate (for a diagnosis of TMA) in the appropriate clinical context”[4].
 But, correct interpretation of this marker can only be achieved if its significance and limitation under different clinical settings are understood.